Swethavenkatesan20/AntD_Timeline_Component/README.md

 const [mode, setMode] = useState('left'); here if i am not passing initial left value then the timeline uses its own state this is fixed now. handled internal state as fallback uncontrolled state is now handled

+14. Missing Context Integration context is created and used for props passing